m-taqii/devion/README.md

-# CodeRev - AI Code Review Assistant
+# Devion - AI Code Review Assistant

-CodeRev is a modern, AI-powered code review and developer assistant.
+Devion is a modern, AI-powered code review and developer assistant.
 It provides a chat interface where developers can get instant feedback on their code, debug issues, learn best practices, and receive mentorship from an AI senior engineer.

 ## Features